$5 fast domestic USA shipping on all the tea and tea ware you want! International shipping info is HERE.

-Looking for a good tea with strong roasty top notes, a silky texture and and clean salivating finish?
+Looking for a good tea with strong roasty top notes, a silky texture and a clean salivating finish?
 This is your tea!

 Tie Luohan is one of four renowned rock teas (or Yancha 岩茶）grown in the mineral-rich soil of Wuyishan in Northern Fujian.
 Like a lot of teas in China there is a story behind this one.
 The area in which it was discovered had caves where religious seekers used to practice internal alchemy - Kungfu warriors seeking enlightenment.
 In their honor this tea was named "Iron Arhat" (铁罗汉).
 Or something like that...

 This particular batch was roasted every few months after picking in Spring 2019 so it’s now a quadruple roasted Tie Luohan!
 As it sits, it’s roasty and mineral (ly).
 Lighter than the Da hong pao, but very smooth and soupy.
 This is a good texture tea and stimulating to the glands.
+Charcoal fire and ash on the top, roasted zucchini on the bottom.
 An excellent after-dinner tea!

 Definitely one for the tea chest to experience every few months to see how it changes.

 Harvest: Spring 2019 - This tea will last a very long time

 Gong fu brewing with spring water or filtered water is recommended.
 Place 7gr* of dry leaf in your 140ml standard gaiwan.
 Douse the leaves with boiling hot water just covering them.
 Steep 1-2 seconds then pour it off into your reservoir.
 Repeat 3 or 4 times.
 The important thing is to let it cool to a comfortable temperature before you start sipping.
 Do the same thing for round 2 but increase steep time with each steep by 3 or 4 seconds.
 Repeat as long as the leaves hold up.
 Make sure to not let it steep too long with this method or the taste will overwhelm you.